AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide-merged/conf-save-as-new-version-close.md

 When the user tries to close a file that is opened in the Web Editor using the **Close** button on the file's tab or the **Close** option in the Options menu, a dialog appears if the file has unsaved data or an unsaved version.
 The user is prompted to save the file as a new version if the version is not saved.

 The **Save as a New Version** checkbox is not enabled by default and you need to enable this from the configMgr.
-Perform the following steps to enable the option by default in the Web Editor depending on the service you are using.
+Perform the following steps to configure prompt to save as a new version on close depending on the service you are using.

 >[!BEGINTABS]

->[!Cloud services]
+>[!Cloud Service]

 Use the instructions given in [Configuration overrides](download-install-additional-config-override.md#) to create the configuration file.
 In the configuration file, provide the following \(property\) details to configure a prompt to save as a new version on close: